An Optimal Polar Expedition Vessel for Small-Scale Exploration

 Important Information on Rooming Configuration

 There are four cabins aboard the Australis.
-Three are configured with one lower double bed that converts to two twins (with a separation board), plus a single upper bed above the double, and these rooms also contain a sink.
-The fourth cabin has a lower single bed and an upper single bed, but there is no sink.
+Two are configured with one lower double bed that could convert to two twins (with a separation board), plus a single upper bed above the double, and these rooms also contain a sink.
+The third cabin is configured with one lower and one upper twin, and also contains a sink.
+The fourth cabin has a lower double bed and an upper single bed, but there is no sink and only a curtain that provides complete privacy.
 Rooming configuration is determined by booking date as well as by gender and other preferences.
 Though our quarters are compact, the Australis is surprisingly comfortable.
 Utilizing this vessel as our mode of exploration allows us exclusive access to the 'White Continent' that most Antarctica travelers simply cannot experience.
 The rooming situation may not be as spacious or convenient as you will find on a larger cruise ship with a hundred (and often plenty more) guests on board, but getting away from those other tourists to experience the polar wilderness in solitude is exactly the point, isn’t it?